-Although the ADHD (Attention Deficit Hyperactivity Disorder) diagnosis is defined in the DSM-IV (Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition) as a disorder, making it appear scientific, this was based on arbitrary decisions.
+Although the ADHD (Attention Deficit Hyperactivity Disorder) diagnosis is defined in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition) as a disorder, making it appear scientific, this was based on arbitrary decisions.

-To put the issue of DSM-IV (the current version) and ADHD in perspective, according to the earlier version, the DSM-III, homosexuality was a diagnosable mental disorder until 1974.
+To put the issue of DSM-5 (the current version) and ADHD in perspective, according to the earlier version, the DSM-III, homosexuality was a diagnosable mental disorder until 1974.

 Similar reasoning to that justifying today’s ADHD diagnosis as a disorder, was applied to homosexuality until 34 years ago.
 Homosexuality can be called a sexual orientation, a lifestyle or a sin, depending on one's preference, but not a mental disorder.

-ADD (Attention Deficit Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) were separate conditions in the earlier DSM version.
+ADD (Attention Deficit Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) were separate conditions in the earlier DSM versions.
 They are now two of the three subtypes of one condition called AD/HD.
-When the next version is released, in 2012, this will hopefully be revised.
 Obviously the DSM definitions should not be considered as absolute fact.